-Order Under Commission Regulation 30.10 Exempting UBS AG, a Firm Designated by the Swiss Financial Market Authority, From the Application of Certain of the Foreign Futures and Option Regulations the Later of the Date of Publication of the Order Herein in the Federal Register or After Filing of Consents by UBS, as Appropriate, to the Terms and Conditions of the Order Herein
+Order Under CFTC Regulation 30.10

+Exempting Firms Designated by NZX

+Limited (NZX) From the Application of

+Certain of the Foreign Futures and

+Option Regulations the Later of the

+Date of Publication of the Order Herein

+in the Federal Register or After Filing

+of Consents by Such Firms and NZX, as

+Appropriate, to the Terms and

+Conditions of the Order Herein

 Commission Regulations governing the offer and sale of commodity futures and option contracts traded on or subject to the regulations of a foreign board of trade to customers located in the U.S. are contained in Part 30 of the Commission's regulations.
 These regulations include requirements for intermediaries with respect to registration, disclosure, capital adequacy, protection of customer funds, recordkeeping and reporting, and sales practice and compliance procedures that are generally comparable to those applicable to transactions on U.S. markets.

 In formulating a regulatory program to govern the offer and sale of foreign futures and option products to customers located in the U.S., the Commission, among other things, considered the desirability of ameliorating the potential impact of such a program.
-Based upon these considerations, the Commission determined to permit persons located outside the U.S. and subject to a comparable regulatory structure in the jurisdiction in which they were located to seek an exemption from certain of the requirements under Part 30 of the Commission's regulations based upon substituted compliance with the regulatory requirements of the foreign jurisdiction.2 comparable regulatory structure in the jurisdiction in which they are located may seek an exemption from certain of the requirements under Part 30 of the Commission's regulations based upon compliance with the regulatory requirements of the person's home jurisdiction.3 Although a petition for exemption pursuant to § 30.10(a) typically is filed on behalf of persons located and doing business outside the U.S. that seek access to U.S. customers by a governmental agency responsible for implementing and enforcing the foreign regulatory program, or a selfregulatory organization (SRO) of which such persons are members, there is nothing to prevent an individual or firm from submitting a petition on its own behalf.
-A petitioner who seeks an exemption pursuant to § 30.10(a) must set forth with particularity the comparable regulations applicable in the jurisdiction in which that person is located.
-Appendix A to Part 30, "Interpretative Statement With Respect to the Commission's Exemptive Authority Under § 30.10 of Its Rules" (Appendix A), generally sets forth the elements the Commission will evaluate in determining whether a particular regulatory program may be found to be comparable for purposes of exemptive relief pursuant to § 30.10.4 These elements include: (1) Registration, authorization or other form of licensing, fitness review or qualification of persons that solicit and accept customer orders; (2) minimum financial requirements for those persons who accept customer funds; (3) protection of customer funds from misapplication; (4) recordkeeping and reporting requirements; (5) sales practice standards; and (6) procedures to audit for compliance with, and to take action against those persons who violate, the requirements of the program.
-In addition, Appendix A to Part 30 further provides that any exemption of a general nature based on comparability requires appropriate information sharing arrangements between the Commission and the appropriate governmental agency and/or selfregulatory organization to ensure Commission access on an "as needed" basis to information essential to maintaining standards of customer and market protection within the U.S.

-Pursuant to § 30.10(a), persons located outside the U.S. and subject to a

-The Commission specifically stated in adopting § 30.10 that no exemption of a general nature would be granted unless the persons to whom the exemption is to be applied: (1) Submit to jurisdiction in the U.S. by designating an agent for
+Based upon these considerations, the Commission determined to permit persons located outside the U.S. and subject to a comparable regulatory structure in the jurisdiction in which they were located to seek an exemption from certain of the requirements under Part 30 of the Commission's regulations based upon substituted compliance with the regulatory requirements of the foreign jurisdiction.2

+Appendix A to Part 30, "Interpretative Statement With Respect to the Commission's Exemptive Authority Under § 30.10 of Its Rules" (Appendix A), generally sets forth the elements the Commission will evaluate in determining whether a particular regulatory program may be found to be comparable for purposes of exemptive

+&lt;sup>9 62 FR 47792, 47793 (Sept.
+11, 1997).
+Among other duties, the Commission authorized NFA to receive requests for confirmation of Regulation 30.10 relief on behalf of particular firms, to verify such firms' fitness and compliance with the conditions of the appropriate Regulation 30.10 Order and to grant exemptive relief from registration to qualifying firms.

-$^{^{10}\,17}$ CFR 30.10(c).
+$^{10}\,17$ CFR 30.10(c).
 See 85 FR 15359 (Mar.
 18, 2020).

-$^{^{\}rm 1}{\rm Commission}$ regulations referred to herein are found at 17 CFR Ch.
+$^{\rm 1}$ Commission regulations referred to herein are found at 17 CFR Ch.
 I.

-2 "Foreign Futures and Foreign Options Transactions," 52 FR 28290 (Aug.
+&lt;sup>2 "Foreign Futures and Foreign Options Transactions," 52 FR 28290 (Aug.
 5, 1987).